Quick Exit (or press ESC)

 Vacuum aspiration uses gentle suction to remove the pregnancy and takes about 5-10 minutes from start to finish.
 Afterwards, you will need to rest in the recovery area for about 30-60 minutes.

 A healthcare professional will show you into the treatment area.
-You will be asked to lie on a couch with supports for your legs.
-You will meet your doctor at this stage and can ask any last-minute questions.
+You will meet your doctor at this stage and can ask any remaining questions.
 Any sedation will be given to you before the procedure begins.
 A nurse will stay with you throughout for support and comfort.

+You will be asked to lie on a couch with supports for your legs.
 After examining you and placing a speculum into your vagina, the doctor may need to open the cervix using thin rods called dilators.
 A tube will then be inserted through the cervix into the uterus.
 Either a handheld suction device or a suction machine gently empties your uterus.
 If you are awake for your procedure, you will feel cramping, like period pains.

 After your treatment you will be taken to the recovery area where you will be monitored until staff consider that you are ready for discharge.
 You will have a light snack before going home.
-You will be given an anti-sickness drug.

 Significant, unavoidable or frequently occurring risks

-These are usually easy to treat and rarely have any long-term health effects.
+These are usually easy to treat and rarely have any long-term health effects:

 • Retained products of conception - where the pregnancy has been successfully ended but some of the pregnancy tissue is left behind in the womb (1 in 600)